 It is also common for students to use a combination of friends and family to meet the qualifying criteria.

 USH permits you to have up to two guarantors.
 If you provide two guarantors they must complete one form together.

 It is common for students to provide two guarantors, who act together to meet our qualifying criteria.
 However, multiple guarantors are not always required, if one guarantor meets the criteria on their own.

 If a student is providing parents as guarantors, and it is a two parent household, both parents should be on the Guaranty of Lease.

 How Will I Know if my Guarantor is Approved?

 Once the guarantor(s) application has been submitted, it will be processed by the Leasing Manager.
-Once this is completed, the guarantor will be emailed the results at the email address they provided.
+You will not be directly notified if it is approved.

 A follow up email with further steps will be sent to both student and guarantor(s) if the application is not approved.

 If a student chooses to renew their lease in any USH community, they will need to provide a Guaranty of Lease form again for the following year.
-However, if the guarantor(s) are the same, and were approved the previous year.
+USH will automatically request the same Guarantor(s) that were used the previous year.
 Please contact the Leasing Center if you would like to change your Guarantor(s) for the renewal process.